In the last 15 minutes, I’m willing to bet you popped open your smartphone. Twice, maybe three times, even.

 No, the common theme among beloved apps is something simpler, and maybe even commonly overlooked in the app development world.

-The hidden secret to app survival?
+The hidden secret to maintaining mobile engagement?
 Push notifications.

 No, really.
 There’s a reason smart apps ask users to allow push notifications during initial opening/tutorials.
 Localytics reports that apps with push notifications receive almost 27% more launches than those without, and that users will open an app almost 15 times per month when they’re enabled.